mhisle22/WeatherApp/README.md

     - Pensacola,us
     - Paris,fr

-Note: The graphics are somewhat off-center on certain Linux systems but appear normally on windows.
+Note: The graphics are somewhat off-center on certain Linux OS's but appear normally on windows.